ckaestne/seai/lectures/14_fairness1/fairness1.md

 ## "Weapons of Math Destruction"

 * Algorithm evaluates people
-  - e.g., c redit, hiring, admissions, recidivism, advertisement, insurance, healthcare
+  - e.g., credit, hiring, admissions, recidivism, advertisement, insurance, healthcare
 * Widely used for life-affecting decisions
 * Opaque and not accountable, no path to complain
 * Feedback loop